Cooking shrimp at home may seem intimidating. We show you how easy it is to make garlicky Gambas al Ajillo at home with the simplest of ingredients.

 While we enjoy these fun origin stories, we’re realists.
 As such, we believe that Gambas al Ajillo was born from a Mediterranean sea trade where shrimp and spices like smoked paprika were plentiful.
 Add a wealth of agricultural products like wine and olives and it’s all in there.

-Living in Lisbon, we have access to an excellent Portuguese version of Gambas al Ajillo at the famous Lisbon Marisqueira, Cervejaria Ramiro.
+Living in Portugal, we have access to an excellent Portuguese version of Gambas al Ajillo at the famous Lisbon Marisqueira, Cervejaria Ramiro.
 Called Gambas a la Aguillo in Portugal, the dish is about as simple as it gets with garlic cooked until it’s super dark, a touch of fresh piri-piri, olive oil and beautiful plump shrimp.

 Ramiro has an amazing variety of seafood on its menu.
 Options include barnacles (percebes), razor clams, carabineiros (giant red prawns), tiger shrimp and huge brown crab; however, it’s their garlic shrimp that turned us into frequent customers.